RishikeshMagar/ManufacturingNet/docs/source/deep_learning_methods/CNN_LSTM.rst

 Parameters
 ==========

-When initializing a CNNLSTMModel object, the following parameters need to be passed:
+When initializing a CNNLSTM object, the following parameters need to be passed:

 - **attributes** *(numpy array, default=None)*: A numpy array of the signal reshaped as a 2D array.
 The input shape must be in the form (total number of data points, sequence length, num_channels, height, width).
 - **labels** *(numpy array, default=None)*: A numpy array of the class labels.